Asian black bear: Characteristics

 The Asian black bear has black fur, a light brown muzzle, and a distinct whitish or creamy patch on the chest, which is sometimes V-shaped.
 Its ears are bell shaped, proportionately longer than those of other bears, and stick out sideways from the head.
 Its tail is short, around 11 cm long.

 Adults measure 70–100 cm at the shoulder, and 120–190 cm in length.
 Adult males weigh 60–200 kg with an average weight of about 135 kg.
 Adult females weigh 40–125 kg, and large ones up to 140 kg.

-The Asian black bear is similar in general build to brown bear (Ursus arctos), but is lighter and smaller.
+The Asian black bear is similar in general build to the brown bear (Ursus arctos), but is lighter and smaller.
 The lips and nose are larger and more mobile than those of brown bears.
-The skulls of the Asian black bear is relatively small, but massive, particularly in the lower jaw.
+The skull of the Asian black bear is relatively small but massive, particularly in the lower jaw.
 Adult males have skulls measuring 311.7 to 328 mm in length and 199.5–228 mm in width, while female skulls are 291.6–315 mm long and 163–173 mm wide.
 Compared to other bears of the genus Ursus, the projections of the skull are weakly developed; the sagittal crest is low and short, even in old specimens, and does not exceed more than 19–20% of the total length of the skull, unlike in the brown bear, which has a sagittal crest comprising up to 41% of the skull's length.